 Difference Between Job Analysis and Job Design

 Why is Job Analysis and Job Design Needed?

 Job Analysis and Job Design simplify the hiring and recruitment process as well as training in Human Resource Management.
-As Job Design compiles the work profile, its details, and qualifications needed for each job profile thus helping an HR Manager assess that every selected candidate meets the needs of the job profile as well as the organization.
+As Job Design compiles the work profile, its details, and qualifications needed for each job profile thus helps an HR Manager assess that every selected candidate meets the needs of the job profile as well as the organisation.
 On the other hand, Job Analysis plays a crucial role in the preparation of job descriptions and job specifications.
 Thus, this way, both Job Analysis and Job Design are essential to underline the job profile, roles, responsibilities, qualifications and other specifications needed for the job.

+Difference Between Job Analysis and Job Design